sfbuysse/SW_IT_PopDiffPlasticity/03_Figures.md

 # If I want to add back in that the y axis should always start at 0:
 #  expand_limits(y=0)

-# what font is serif??
+# what font is serif?
 windowsFonts()$serif
 ```